chrisc88/chrisc88.github.io/Resume.md

 - Leading a team of four to manage all card present & card not present disputes on behalf of our merchant partners

+- Established processes and tech to identify individuals committing credit card fraud within our services

 - Research & gather requirements for converting eMAF files into C-level reporting

 - Self-taught VBA macros to compile interim reporting for C-level stakeholders when we did not have data service resources